Raphael David Levine

-Birth and academic career
+Biography

-Raphael David Levine was born on March 29, 1938 in Alexandria, Egypt.
+Raphael David Levine was born on March 29, 1938, in Alexandria, Egypt.

+Academic career

 He is the Max Born professor of Natural Philosophy at the Hebrew University of Jerusalem and a distinguished professor at the University of California, Los Angeles.

-Research

-Raphael D. Levine is known for his contributions in the modern theory of chemically reactive collisions and unimolecular reactions.
+He is known for his contributions in the modern theory of chemically reactive collisions and unimolecular reactions.
 He has played a major role in the application of the principles of quantum mechanics to the description of physical change in a reaction from a microscopic point of view, introducing many new concepts and terms which became standard to this area.
 His major works include the quantum theory of absolute rates, the first quantal treatment of molecular photodissociation, elucidation of the role of resonances in reactive molecular collisions, the theory of collision- induced dissociation, and the foundations of dynamical stereochemistry.

-Awards and honours

-Raphael David Levine has received several awards and honours in his life.